 No, not something that you can eventually turn into an Etsy business or flaunt on your social media platforms.
 This is a hobby that is purely for you.
-If it doesn’t involve internet, even better.
+If it doesn’t involve the internet, even better.

-17. Develop a reliable disciplined routine.
+17. Develop a reliable, disciplined routine.

 18. Spend time getting active outdoors.

 Move your body every day.
 Do it outside.
-It’s free, it’s easy, and it allows you to disconnect from the chaos and reconnect with the larger world around you.
+It’s free, it’s easy and it allows you to disconnect from the chaos and reconnect with the larger world around you.

 19. Seek out solitude and perspective.

 Even 20 minutes of daily solitude allows you to reset and refocus.
 A morning full of meetings can leave your brain overfilled and your body fatigued.
-Solitude gives you the time and space to sort through those thoughts and prioritize what’s most important for you.
+Solitude gives you the time and space to sort through those thoughts and prioritize what’s most important to you.

 Stillness isn’t about physical stillness, though the act of not doing anything can reap many benefits.
 It’s a physical reminder to your brain and spirit to breathe and just be.
 This will be difficult.
 We’ve learned to move, to do, to multitask.
 Try it for five minutes a day and see how you feel after a week.